-Ana Pacheco is the daughter of Jesús Pacheco and Natalie Ortiz, whose Ortiz ancestors settled in Santa Fe in 1692.
-Natalie was a descendant of Diego de Vargas, who led the resettlement of Santa Fe after the Pueblo Revolt of 1680.
+Ana Pacheco is the daughter of Jesus Pacheco and Natalie Ortiz, whose Ortiz ancestors settled in Santa Fe in 1692.
+Natalie was a descendant of Nicolas Ortiz, the second in command with Diego de Vargas, who led the resettlement of Santa Fe after the Pueblo Revolt of 1680.
 Don Gaspar Avenue in Santa Fe is named after Natalie’s great-grandfather, Don Gaspar Ortiz.
-The Ortiz Room at the Santa Fe Hilton Hotel and Ortiz Street near the Plaza are named in honor of Eleanor and Beatrice Ortiz, respectively, Natalie’s aunt and grandmother.
+The Ortiz Room at the Santa Fe Hilton Hotel and Ortiz Street near the Plaza are named in honor of Nicolas Ortiz.

 Ana’s Pacheco ancestors arrived in Santa Cruz, N.M. in 1739 and moved to Santa Fe in the late 1800s.
 The busy thoroughfare Pacheco Street is named after Ana’s great-grandfather José de la Cruz Pacheco.

 Ana was born at the old St. Joseph’s Hospital in Albuquerque while her father was working as a butcher at the Piggly Wiggly store.
 He was from a family of carniceros whose tradition began in the late 1800s when his father, Martín, and his two uncles, Andrés and Higinio, opened a slaughterhouse on Penn Road in Santa Fe.
 Jesús and Natalie Pacheco lived in Pajarito, a small enclave on the far west side of Albuquerque.
 Their community church was San Agustín on the Isleta Pueblo, where Ana was baptized in 1956.